Sportstar East Sports Conclave 2023: Infrastructure, funds lacking, rowing struggles to prosper in Kolkata’ - Calcutta Rowing Club secretary

-Former India tennis player Jaidip Mukerjea spoke on the role of traditional clubs in sports promotion during the Sportstar East Sports Conclave in Kolkata.
+Former India tennis player Jaidip Mukerjea, CC&FC president Deepankar Nandi, former national golf champion Indrajit Bhalotia and Calcutta Rowing Club secretary Chandan Roy Chowdhury spoke on the role of traditional clubs in sports promotion during the Sportstar East Sports Conclave in Kolkata.
 Correspondent Y. B. Sarangi moderated the session.

-Mukerjea, currently the president of the Calcutta South Club, said, “The South Club was synonymous with all tennis players.
+Mukerjea got the session rolling with a brief history of the Calcutta South Club, “The South Club was synonymous with all tennis players.
 I get asked why we don’t have Davis Cup matches anymore.
 Things are in a bit of a mess right now.
 We have produced 15 David Cup players from our coaching system earlier.
-Naresh Kumar, Dilip Bose, Akhtar Ali, myself, my brother Chiradip and then finally Leander Paes.”
+Naresh Kumar, Dilip Bose, Akhtar Ali, myself, my brother Chiradip and then finally Leander Paes,” he said.

-Deepankar Nandi, president of CC&FC, one of the oldest clubs in the world, was in attendance as well.
-He said, “CC&FC were the founding members of the CAB, IFA and BHA.
+Deepankar Nandi, president of CC&FC, one of the oldest clubs in the world founded in 1792, was in attendance as well.
+He said, “CC&FC were the founding members of the CAB (Cricket Association of Bengal), IFA (Indian Football Association) and BHA (Hockey Bengal formerly known as Bengal Hockey Association).
 I am proud we could establish, after all these years, ladies’ teams of rugby and football.

-“CCFC has many tournaments where outsiders also take part.
-We have coaching schemes for youngsters like cricket, football, swimming and rugby.
+“CC&FC has many tournaments where outsiders also take part.
+We have coaching schemes for youngsters in cricket, football, swimming and rugby.
 I feel most kids attending these coaching camps are from privileged backgrounds and most don’t see sports as a career option.

 “CC&FC still plays the IFA and CAB leagues.
 In the IFA competition we got promoted to the Premier division from the first division, We look for sponsors now.
 In cricket, we are a second-division side.”

-Indrajit Bhalotia of the Tollygunge Club said, “When we grew up, both Tolly and RCGC were the cradles of golf.
+Indrajit Bhalotia of the Tollygunge Club said, “When we grew up, both Tolly and RCGC (Royal Calcutta Golf Club) were the cradles of golf.
 Outside Scotland, RCGC has the oldest golf course in the world.”

 ‘Running out of space’

-“Definitely the government has to get involved because it involves so many acres of land,” the former national golf champion added.
+“Definitely the government has to get involved because it involves so much land,” Bhalotia added.

-Secretary of the Calcutta Rowing Club - the oldest of its kind in Asia - Chandan Roy Chowdhury spoke on similar lines: “Like golf, rowing needs a lot of areas.
-There has been no new water body in Bengal for the last 100 years.
-So it has become increasingly difficult.
+Secretary of the Calcutta Rowing Club - the oldest of its kind in Asia - Chandan Roy Chowdhury spoke on similar lines: “Like golf, rowing needs a lot of area.
+There has been no new water body in Bengal since the last 100 years.
+So, it has become increasingly difficult.

 ‘Need support and publicity’